dli-atlantic/dli-atlantic.github.io/schedule.md

 ## {{ page.title }}

-For room locations and parking, please take a look at this [campus map](/img/campus-map-2019-04-30.png).
-DLI specific details are on the left side.
+For room locations and parking, please take a look at this [campus map](/img/campus-map-2019-04-30.png) (DLI specific details are on the left side of the document.)

 **Day 1 - May 8**